alexwang1116/Best-Paper-Awards-in-Computer-Science-since-1996/README.md

 <details>
 <summary><b>Abstract:</b></summary>

-**Abstract:** Millimeter-wave (mmWave) technologies represent a cornerstone for emerging wireless network infrastructure, and for RF sensing systems in security, health, and automotive domains.
+Millimeter-wave (mmWave) technologies represent a cornerstone for emerging wireless network infrastructure, and for RF sensing systems in security, health, and automotive domains.
 Through a MIMO array of phased arrays with hundreds of antenna elements, mmWave can boost wireless bit-rate to 100+~Gbps, and potentially achieve near-vision sensing resolution.
 However, lack of an experimental platform has been impeding research in this field.
 This paper fills the gap with M^3M (M-Cube), the first mmWave massive MIMO software radio.
 M^3M features a fully reconfigurable array of phased arrays, with up to 8 RF chains and 288 antenna elements.
 Despite the orders of magnitude larger antenna arrays, its cost is orders of magnitude lower, even when compared with state-of-the-art single RF chain mmWave software radios.
 The key design principle behind M^3M is to hijack a low-cost commodity 802.11ad radio, separate the control path and data path inside, regenerate the phased array control signals, and recreate the data signals using a programmable baseband.
 Extensive experiments have demonstrated the effectiveness of the M^3M design, and its usefulness for research in mmWave massive MIMO communication and sensing.

 </details>